 Matthew W. Bates (Ph.D., University of Notre Dame) is Associate Professor of Theology at Quincy University and is a co-founder of OnScript.
 His main teaching area is the Bible and early Christian literature, especially the New Testament.
 A new book, Gospel Allegiance (Brazos) is a follow-up to his award-winning Salvation by Allegiance Alone (Baker Academic).
 His previous The Birth of the Trinity (Oxford University Press), focuses on how certain reading strategies helped early Christians to differentiate the one God as multiple persons.
 He has also written a book on Paul’s method of interpreting Scripture: The Hermeneutics of the Apostolic Proclamation (Baylor University Press).
 He enjoys family life, hiking, baseball, and good conversation.
 His personal website contains a brief bio and further info about his publications, while articles can be downloaded here.
 With Matt Lynch, he’s the co-founder of OnScript.

 Matthew Lynch (Ph.D., Emory University) is Associate Professor of Old Testament at Regent College, and is a co-founder of OnScript.
-He’s the author of Portraying Violence in the Hebrew Bible (Cambridge, 2020), Monotheism and Institutions in the Book of Chronicles (Mohr Siebeck, 2014), First Isaiah and the Disappearance of the Gods (Penn State University Press/Eisenbrauns, 2021) and has a forthcoming book, Flood and Fury: Wrestling with Old Testament Violence (IVP).
+He’s the author of Portraying Violence in the Hebrew Bible (Cambridge, 2020), Monotheism and Institutions in the Book of Chronicles (Mohr Siebeck, 2014), First Isaiah and the Disappearance of the Gods (Penn State University Press/Eisenbrauns, 2021) and Flood and Fury: Old Testament Violence and the Shalom of God (IVP).
 Matt is particularly interested in helping students grasp the theological and literary contours of the Old Testament, wrestle through its ethical and historical challenges, and understand its ongoing significance.
 With Matt Bates, he’s the co-founder of OnScript.